Abhi-coder-crypto/FinanceVault/replit.md

 - System supports phone number-based authentication with secure password hashing
 - Frontend fully integrated with backend APIs
 - Proper error handling and cleanup for file uploads in both storage modes
+- **Phone Validation**: All phone numbers validated using libphonenumber-js standard
+  - Note: Test phone numbers like `+1111111111` may be flagged as invalid
+  - Recommendation: Use realistic phone numbers for testing (e.g., `+12125551234`)

 ## User Workflow